 2017 Carnegie Public Planning Process

-Below is a list of the timetable of public input activities that have occurred thus far in the Master Plan development
+Below is a timetable of public input activities that occurred as part of the Master Planning Process.

 Wednesday, August 9, 2017, Third public meeting.
 Xenia Library on E. Market Street, 2:30-4:00 p.m.

-Join the City and Heritage Architectural Associates who will present three "fleshed out" scenarios for redevelopment of the Xenia Carnegie Library.
-The scenarios will include preliminary design drawings, concept considerations, and an initial estimate of probable cost for the three usages selected by the community this spring/summer.
-Everyone is eager to make Xenia Carnegie Library once again a thriving, beautiful asset in Greene County/Xenia.
-Press Release (soon) Agenda (soon)
+Bring your sack lunch, and join the City and Heritage Architectural Associates at the Xenia Branch of the Greene County Library, first floor meeting noon, for this FINAL step in the Master Planning process for the Xenia Carnegie Library.
+Historic Architect, Steve Avdakov, will present three developed scenarios for redevelopment of the Xenia Carnegie Library.
+The scenarios will include preliminary design drawings, concept considerations, and an initial estimate of probable cost for the three usages selected by the community this summer.
+Don’t miss this final presentation!
+Press Release Agenda

 OTHER 2017 CARNEGIE PROGRAMMING, EDUCATIONAL SESSIONS: